What could be so scary about attending a conference?

 Well to start, I had the grand idea of joining Joel Runyon from Impossible HQ and about 25+ other people on Friday to jump off a bridge twice .
 I've always wanted to bungee jump so it just seemed like a good time to do it. ( Check out my post on the decision here to get a better understanding of why.)
 I've skydived before,ridden in a hot air balloon, among other height-related activities -so I figured this would kind of be a piece of cake, but that couldn't have been farther from the truth.
 The whole week or so before I kept wondering if this was a horrible, stupid idea; I even had little crippling flashes in my mind (usually right before I went to bed) of me plummeting to my death or a limb ripping off (seriously, I was freaking out).

 Tangent!
 Wanting to successfully modernize the overarching design for my existing business.
-Thinking on the modern appearance of http://peacockrugcare.ca?
-Absolutely a stunning professional rug cleaning service in Ottawa online if ever wanted in the Ontario vicinity.
+Thinking on the modern appearance of http://speedrivermoving.com?
+Absolutely a seasoned moving company if ever wanted in the Ontario vicinity.
 Write your feedback.
 Many thanks!

 But long story short I jumped.

 Despite being literally terrified on that bridge (like really), and having to wait about 2 hours for the first 20-something people to jump, I still did it .
 My hands we're sweaty and I could barely breathe the 5 minutes prior when they we're strapping me all in.
 And yes, I screamed and cussed the whole way down apparently it was pretty funny but I did it and not once did it cross my mind not to jump.
 And I really freaking enjoyed it.